 Zoetis provides an unusual entry point into the pharmaceutical market.
 The company specializes in medicines for animals, and particularly livestock.
 The novel coronavirus’ impact on Zoetis has been indirect and mixed.
-As CEO Kristin Peck observes, “There’s less demand for beef and dairy products, while poultry remains strong as people choose less expensive proteins.”
+As CEO Kristin Peck observed during the worst of the pandemic in the U.S., “There’s less demand for beef and dairy products, while poultry remains strong as people choose less expensive proteins.”

-Nonetheless, Zoetis had a banner first quarter with revenues of $1.5 billion and adjusted net income of $455 million.
-If the company can maintain that pace, ZTS stockholders could enjoy robust gains with the next earnings cycle.
+Nonetheless, Zoetis had a banner second quarter with revenues of $1.5 billion and adjusted net income of $427 million.
+If the company can maintain that pace, ZTS stockholders could enjoy further robust gains.

 Regeneron Pharmaceuticals (REGN)

 It might not be the most affordable stock in the world, but REGN is one of the best pharmaceutical stocks.
 It can also move just like a lower-priced stock.
-Year-to-date, the shares have powered their way from less than $400 to more than $600.
+Year-to-date, the shares have powered their way from less than $400 to a current level around $571.

-Even with those 50% returns, REGN stock sports a perfectly reasonable trailing 12-month price-earnings ratio of 31.6.
+Even with those kind of returns, REGN stock sports a perfectly reasonable trailing 12-month price-earnings ratio of 23.7.
 Plus, Regeneron’s got a pharmaceutical superstar in the company’s inflammatory disease treatment, Dupixent.

 vTv Therapeutics (VTVT)

 The vTv drug pipeline includes medical candidates for type 1 diabetes and related dementia and cystic fibrosis, as well as type 2 diabetes, COPD and fatty acid oxidation disorders.
-Recent results in a Phase 2 clinical study of a type 1 diabetes symptom treatment were positive.
+Results in a Phase 2 clinical study of a type 1 diabetes symptom treatment were positive.